fortinet/fortigate-terraform-deploy/azure/6.4/single/README.md

-# Deployment of a FortiGate-VM  on the Azure
+# Deployment of a FortiGate-VM(BYOL/PAYG)  on the Azure
 ## Introduction
-A Terraform script to deploy a FortiGate-VM on Azure
+A Terraform script to deploy a FortiGate-VM(BYOL/PAYG) on Azure

 ## Requirements
 * [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) >= 0.12.0